 Through his restaurant and hospitality company Landry’s, Fertitta owns more than 600 properties in 36 states and in over 15 countries.
 He is also one of the largest employers in the nation with more than 60,000 employees.
 His restaurants include a signature collection of eateries, as well more than 60 different restaurant brands and award-winning concepts.
-The Signature Group includes some of the world’s premier fine dining concepts, such as Mastro’s Steakhouse and Ocean Club, Morton’s The Steakhouse, The Oceanaire, Vic & Anthony’s, Brenner’s Steakhouse, Grotto, Atlantic Grill, La Griglia and Willie G’s, while the multi-unit restaurant brands include such well known favorites as Chart House, Landry’s Seafood House, Rainforest Cafe, Saltgrass Steak House, Bubba Gump Shrimp Company, Mitchell’s Fish Market, Dos Caminos, Bill’s Bar & Burger, Joe's Crab Shack and McCormick & Schmick’s.
-In fall of 2019, Fertitta acquired Restaurant’s Unlimited with 13 popular brands including Portland City Grill, Kincaid’s, Simon and Seaford’s, and Henry’s Tavern, and the popular Del Frisco’s Double Eagle Steakhouse and Del Frisco’s Grille restaurant brands.
+The Signature Group includes some of the world’s premier fine dining concepts, such as Mastro’s Steakhouse and Ocean Club, Morton’s The Steakhouse, Del Frisco’s Double Eagle Steakhouse, Del Frisco’s Grille, The Oceanaire, Vic & Anthony’s, Brenner’s Steakhouse, Grotto, Atlantic Grill, La Griglia and Willie G’s, while the multi-unit restaurant brands include such well known favorites as Chart House, Landry’s Seafood House, Rainforest Cafe, Saltgrass Steak House, Bubba Gump Shrimp Company, Mitchell’s Fish Market, Dos Caminos, Bill’s Bar & Burger, Joe's Crab Shack and McCormick & Schmick’s.
+Fertitta also owns Restaurant’s Unlimited with 13 popular concepts including Portland City Grill, Kincaid’s, Simon and Seaford’s, and Henry’s Tavern.
 Additionally, Fertitta owns 50% of Catch Hospitality – one of Los Angeles’ and New York’s most popular eateries, and is one of the principal shareholders in the fast growing restaurant platform for online ordering and secondary on-demand food delivery, Waitr.

 Fertitta believes in the importance of giving back to the community and devotes a substantial amount of time to civic service and charitable organizations.
 He currently serves as Chairman of the Board – Houston Police Foundation, Chairman of the Board - Houston Children’s Charity and is currently serving his sixth year as Chairman of the Board of Regents - University of Houston.
 In 2016, Fertitta contributed $20 million dollars to fund the University of Houston Basketball team's arena to be named “the Fertitta Center,” which opened in December 2018.
 He is on the Executive Committee of the Houston Livestock Show and Rodeo, which is one of the nation's largest charitable organizations.